 Themed Weeks / Days

 Throughout the year, we plan fun, creative and exciting themed days/weeks which are woven into the curriculum to extend the breadth and balance of opportunities we offer our children.
-These include weeks such as; Multicultural week and Science week.
+These include weeks such as Health and Wellbeing Week and Science week.

 Visits and visitors

 Educational visits and visitors to the School are essential elements of the wider curriculum.
 They provide memorable experiences and rich opportunities for learning, for wider personal development and well-being.
-Our recent destinations include Norwich Cathedral, Norwich Theatre Royal, Gressenhall, Norwich Castle and Easton College Farm.
-We have had visitors from the Vets, Lifeguards, a Road Safety Magician, Police Officers and many more.
+Due to Covid-19 we have limited our visitors into school, and we have not been on any school trips during the outbreak.
+However, our most recent destinations Pre-Covid include Norwich Cathedral, Norwich Theatre Royal, Gressenhall and Norwich Castle.

 Clubs/Extra Curricula Activities

-Clubs can extend and enrich children’s learning, but can also engage more reluctant learners.
+Clubs can extend and enrich children’s learning but can also engage more reluctant learners.
 Staff help to run clubs and activities at some point during the year and outside providers are also used to extend opportunities as much as possible.
-The clubs that we currently run are: RugbyTots, a Choir, Tennis, Running Club, KiddyCook, Karate, Football, Reading Club and a Gardening Club.
+The clubs that we currently run are Acorn Club, Arts club (Autumn 2) and Running club (Autumn 2).
 Throughout the year these clubs change to broaden the opportunity to learn different skills.

-Our main focus is reading and parents are expected to help and support us by giving their children the chance to practice or share reading with them, at home, at least three times a week.
-Reading records and books will be checked carefully by teachers once a week.
-In Key Stage One spellings are also sent home weekly for the children to learn and revise ready to be tested the following week.
-Other homework, such as maths games, maths challenges, and research may be sent home when the teacher chooses.
+One of our main focuses at DCIS is reading and promoting a love of reading.
+Parents/carers, are expected to help and support us by giving their children the chance to practice or share reading with them, at home, at least three times a week.
+Reading records and books are checked carefully by teachers once a week.

 The National Curriculum for England